London Cycling Campaign recruiting volunteer 'Space for Cycling' campaign organisers for 2014 local elections

 We don’t mind who you are, as long as you care about making London a healthier, cleaner and happier place to live, where cycling is a choice for any Londoner who wants to ride the streets conveniently and without fear.

-You need to be available to work on the campaign from January - May 2014 in your borough and some of you will need to be free on a Friday or Saturday in January (date TBC) to attend a training day where we’ll talk about the campaign in detail and run through some ideas to help you plan.
+You need to be available to work on the campaign from January - May 2014 in your borough and some of you will need to be free on Saturday 18th January to attend a training day where we’ll talk about the campaign in detail and run through some ideas to help you plan.
 For those new to campaigning, we hope it will be a great way to get you started.

 Depending on how big your ideas are, we suggest that you’ll need to be able to commit from 2-3 hours per week.
 This could be more if you want to get really stuck in, or it could be less if you are working with others to get things done.